PEDIA-Charite/PEDIA-workflow/README.md

 A version of 0 will accept no hgvs_errors file.

+### Required external files
+   * Go to data folder, and run 'snakemake all' to download all necessary files such as reference genome, population data.
+   * Copy dbsnp files to data/dbSNP/b147
+   * Copy IRAN_trio files to 3_simulation/background/data/IRAN_trio/

 ### Running

 Since some steps depend on the existence of API keys, running the preprocess.py